-Bread Pudding is a tasty dessert with a creamy vanilla pudding.
-This classic is made with leftover sliced bread (includes end pieces).
+Bread Pudding is a delicious creamy vanilla pudding made with leftover (or stale) sliced bread and a few additional ingredients.

 In this recipe, raisins (optional) should be soaked in hot water for 15 minutes to make them plump.

 After rinsing, pat raisins dry with paper towels before using in the recipe.

 After soaking the raisins, drain the water.
 Pat dry with a paper towel before using.

 POUR the warm milk mixture is over the bread pieces in the ungreased baking dish.

 Let stand 10 minutes (or longer) until bread is thoroughly soaked.

 Calories and nutritional information not included with recipes on this site.